pali-english/pali-english.github.io/README.md

 You stand at the departure gates,
 yet you have no supplies for the road.

+    Paṇḍupalāsova dānisi,
+        Paṇḍupalāsova: like a withered leaf
+        dānisi: today, at this moment

+    Yamapurisāpi ca te upaṭṭhitā;
+        Yamapurisāpi: the men (messengers) of Yama (the god of death)
+        ca: and
+        te: you
+        upaṭṭhitā: are waiting for, are present for

+    Uyyogamukhe ca tiṭṭhasi,
+        Uyyogamukhe: at the departure gates
+        ca: and
+        tiṭṭhasi: you stand, you exist

+    Pātheyyampi ca te na vijjati.
+        Pātheyyampi: provisions, supplies for the journey
+        ca: and
+        te: your
+        na: not
+        vijjati: is there, exist

 So karohi dīpamattano,
 Khippaṁ vāyama paṇḍito bhava;
 Niddhantamalo anaṅgaṇo,